silverbulletmd/silverbullet/website/TLS.md

 A few options:

 ## Tailscale SSL certificate
 If you’re a [Tailscale](https://tailscale.com/) user, this a simple solution.
-If not, you may consider becoming one — it’s a good service, and _free_ for this use case.
+If not, you may consider becoming one — it’s a solid service, very friendly to [[Self Hosted|self hosters]], and _free_ for this use case.

 Part of the [guide to setup SilverBullet on Linux](https://community.silverbullet.md/t/install-silverbullet-on-a-64-bit-debian-ubuntu-raspianos-internet-accessible-via-tailscale/48) are instructions on how to install  (a free service) and use it to expose a local server (like SilverBullet) locally on your VPN, or the Internet — a setup that gives you a `.ts.net` subdomain with TLS certificate.

 The advantage of this approach is that you have the choice to expose your SilverBullet to the wide Internet, or limit it to just your Tailscale VPN.
 The disadvantage is that you now rely on a third party (Tailscale).

 ## Cloud VM with Caddy
 There a various affordable providers of cloud servers that can be used to self-host SilverBullet in the cloud.
-It is significantly easier to get a TLS certificate issued on a publicly exposed server.
+It relatively easy to get a TLS certificate issued on a publicly exposed server.

 The recommended approach for this requires two things:

 1. An Internet exposed cloud server.
 Affordable options include:
-   * [Hetzner Cloud](https://hetzner.cloud/?ref=6jW03LSGlJKf) (referral link) starting from about 3.5 euro/month
+   * [Hetzner Cloud](https://hetzner.cloud/?ref=6jW03LSGlJKf) (referral link, EU based) starting from about 3.5 euro/month.
-   * [Vultr](https://www.vultr.com/products/cloud-compute/) starting from about $2.5/month
+   * [Vultr](https://www.vultr.com/products/cloud-compute/) starting from about $2.5/month.
-2. A domain name that you can configure DNS records on to point to your server
+2. A domain name of your own that you can configure DNS records on to point to your server, or using a service like [DuckDNS](https://www.duckdns.org/) which gives you a `*.duckdns.org` sub-domain for free.

-After deploying SilverBullet on the VM (with [[Authentication]], obviously), you can deploy [Caddy](https://caddyserver.com/) next to it with a reverse proxy.
-Caddy has the ability to request an install a TLS certificate built in.
+After deploying SilverBullet on the VM (with [[Authentication]] enabled, obviously), you can deploy [Caddy](https://caddyserver.com/) next to it as a reverse proxy.
+Caddy can automatically request TLS certificates using [Let’s Encrypt](https://letsencrypt.org/).

 For this, [install Caddy](https://caddyserver.com/docs/install) into your VM.
 Then, in your Caddyfile (usually located `/etc/caddy/Caddyfile`) put: